Do you have a business idea that you want to get off the ground?

 - Assess your own entrepreneurial potential and managerial skills

-- Identify opportunities and analyse best-fit markets for entry
+- Identify opportunities and analyze best-fit markets for entry

 - Develop your business idea into an actionable business plan